ConsciousComputation: Computational components of conscious awareness

 This project addresses a foundational challenge for 21st century science: how to best characterise a distinction between conscious and unconscious processes in the human brain.
 An answer to this question will inform how we understand the difference between aware and unaware mental states – with widespread ramifications for psychological theory, mental health treatments, and our understanding of personal-level autonomy and conscious thought.
 We hope our findings will open up new research frontiers and help progress a cognitive computational neuroscience of conscious awareness.

-Researchers contributing to ConsciousComputation include
+Researchers contributing to ConsciousComputation include:

 Fleming, S. M. & Shea, N. (2024) Quality Space Computations for Consciousness.
 Trends in Cognitive Sciences.
 1364-6613 [pdf]